wakululuu/tp/docs/UserGuide.md

 Examples:
 * `worker-edit 1 n/John r/Janitor` Edits the name and role of the 1st worker to be John and janitor respectively.

-* `worker-edit 2 n/Betsy Crower p/7 u/Mon full` Edits the name, pay and unavailable timings of the 2nd worker to be Betsy Crower, $7/hr and Mondays respectively.
+* `worker-edit 2 n/Betsy Crower p/7 u/Mon` Edits the name, pay and unavailable timings of the 2nd worker to be Betsy Crower, $7/hr and Mondays respectively.

 <!-- ### Locating workers by name: `worker find`